 PTA 15701 MA 79159 MM 35592

-As a therapist for 20+ years my mission has been to deliver personalized, effective, compassionate hands-on care with lasting results.
-I bring you hands-on authentic healing through the “HEART”-isrty of Myofascial Release also known as MFR.
-MFR Heals Energizes Aligns Restores Transforms to relieve your pain and restrictions and give you back your life.
-I come to you as a therapist who began the journey as a patient myself and thus brings the compassion and a very deep level of personal experience to my role now as the therapist.
-As your therapist, you and I truly become partners in the role of getting you healed into wholeness.
-Healing through Myofascial Release is truly an art form, its “HEART”istry at its finest.
+As a therapist for over 20 years, my mission has been to deliver personalized, compassionate, hands-on care that will give you lasting results.
+Through Myofascial Release (MFR), I will bring relief back into your life and help to significantly reduce your discomfort.
+MFR heals, energizes, aligns, restores, and transforms to relieve your pain, reduce your restrictions, and give you back your life.
+I come to you as a therapist who began the journey as a patient myself, so I bring you the compassion that stems from a deep level of personal experience.
+As your therapist, you and I will become partners on the road to healing and wholeness.

-Myofascial Release (MFR) is a gentle, safe, and highly effective hands-on technique used for treating connective tissue restrictions that cause pain both acute and chronic, the loss of mobility and function in your body.
-Myofascial Release (MFR), the Barnes method, is a whole-body approach which uses the application of gentle sustained pressure into the Myofascial connective tissue restrictions to release the pressure of these tight tissues to eliminate pain and restore motion.
-MFR restores the body’s soft tissues to a healthy fluid state.
-The “myofascial” or “fascial” system is a 3-D web of connective tissue that surrounds, infiltrates, and connects every tissue, organ, and cell of your body from head to toe and skin to spine.
-It’s function is to provide support and structure to the body as well as work as a bracing mechanism and shock absorber to protect the body from injuries.
-Everyone’s fascial system is as unique and individual as your finger prints and no two injuries or strain patterns are this same.
-This allows me to treat you as the unique individual that you are and not according to a protocol or systematic approach.
+Myofascial Release (MFR) is a gentle, safe, and highly effective hands-on technique used for treating connective tissue restrictions that cause both acute and chronic pain, which can lead to the loss of mobility and function in your body.
+MFR is a whole-body approach that uses the application of gentle, sustained pressure into the Myofascial connective tissue to release tight pressure to eliminate pain and restore motion.
+MFR restores the body’s soft tissues to a healthy, fluid state.
+The “myofascial” or “fascial” system is a three dimentional web of connective tissue that surrounds, infiltrates, and connects every tissue, organ, and cell of your body from head to toe and skin to spine.
+Its function is to provide support and structure to the body, and it acts as a bracing mechanism and shock absorber to protect the body from injuries.
+Everyone’s fascial system is as unique as your fingerprints, and no two injuries or strain patterns are this same.
+MFR enables me to treat you as the unique individual that you are, and not according to a protocol or systematic approach.
 YOU are more than symptoms or a label.